catalyst/moodle-tiny_wordimport/README.md

 # moodle-tiny_wordlimit
-This plugin allows for importing Microsoft Word Files to Moodle within the new TinyMCE editor.
+This plugin allows for importing Microsoft Word Files (.docx) to Moodle within the new TinyMCE editor.

 ## Requirements
 This theme requires Moodle 4.1+